TreeGee73/work-day-scheduler/README.md

 To complete the project, exisiting HTML and CSS files were manipulated and a new JavaScript file was created.
 This interface is formatted using a combination of Bootstrap and custom CSS to give a polished look and feel that remained user friendly.
 The interface is powered by JavaScript with Luxon.js handling the date & time management.

-The user is presented with a screen that displays the day and has a list of hours from 6 am to 6 pm presented for the purpose of recording events, appointments, reminders, etc.
+The user is presented with a screen that displays the day and has a list of hours from 8am to 5pm presented for the purpose of recording events, appointments, reminders, etc.

 <p><img src="assets/interface_at_open.jpg" alt="Blank Planner Screen" title="Blank Planner Screen"></p>